bela127/wedance/README.md

 - Go to `Cloud Firestore`, click `Create database`, select `Start in test mode`, click `Next`, choose region `eur3`.

 ### Setup
+How to setup the repository on your lokal mashine for development.
+(For testing you will still need the all other steps!)

 1. Fork this repository, e.g. https://github.com/razbakov/wedance/fork
 2. Clone your forked repository with `git clone https://github.com/<your-username>/wedance.git`